 In order to refinance student loans, students must:

-- A U.S. citizen, permanent resident or visa holder
+- Be a U.S. citizen, permanent resident or visa holder.

-- Have graduated with an associates’ degree or higher from an approved school
+- Have graduated with an associate degree or higher from a Title IV school.

 Interest rates and terms

-Current SoFi customers applying for a loan product of a different type may also be eligible for an additional rate discount of 0.125 percent.
+SoFi offers a few discounts for its loans, including a standard 0.25 percent discount for setting up automatic payments.
+Current SoFi customers applying for a loan product of a different type may also be eligible for an additional rate discount of 0.125 percent, and if you use a co-signer who is already a SoFi member, you could take another 0.125 percent off of your rate.

-Here are the rate ranges for each loan product at SoFi:
+Here are the rate ranges for each loan product at SoFi, including autopay discounts:

 |Loan product||Variable rate||Fixed rate|